Skip to main content

-.
+There are a lot of moving parts in eksctl.
 Here’s a list of common issues we’ve seen customers run into:

+This error happens when deleting the cluster and some pods in kube-system refuse to stop.
 To fix this, run the following command and the deletion process should be able to proceed.

 kubectl get pods -n kube-system -o NAME | xargs kubectl -n kube-system delete